elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 01 Crisp Notes - Sociological Theories and Concepts.md

 #### **Introduction**

-The **Instrumentalist** approach emerged in the 1960s and 70s as a direct challenge to primordialism.
+The **Instrumentalist** approach emerged in the 1960s and 70s as a direct challenge to **primordialism**.
 Led by thinkers like **Paul Brass** and **Abner Cohen**, this perspective argues that ethnicity is not a deeply ingrained, emotional attachment but a **resource or tool** that is strategically mobilized by individuals and groups to achieve specific **political and economic goals**.
 Ethnicity is a means to an end, not an end in itself.

 #### **1. Core Premises of Instrumentalism**